 2. One-Leg Glute Bridges

 3. Single-Leg RDL with KB (Please follow Jordan Syatt on Instagram.)

 One of the biggest life lessons on my back issue is that I need to maintain this every week now and not on an “as needed” basis.

 Here are some “Rulon Rules” that can help you when you get into that gym during the off-season BUT during the on-season:

-- Make sure to perform only the exercises unilaterally so that your strong side doesn’t take over.
+- Make sure to perform only the exercises unilaterally so your strong side doesn’t take over.

 - Work out on both sides with the same weight.

 - Perform using the strength of your weak side.
 Work out with all your muscle groups…DUH!

 If you have never suffered from any back pain before, the tendency is you probably will.
-It is known that among ten people aged 45 years old, eight of them will suffer from either malignant or benign back at some point in their lives.
+It is known that eight of ten people aged 45 will suffer from either malignant or benign back at some point in their lives.
 WAHHHH!

 Fortunately, there are warning signs that can help you treat, cure, and even prevent this from happening.
 Knowing these signs can help you in treating or possibly preventing yourself from having back pain.
 Prevention is critical, especially regarding muscle imbalances and back pains.
 One sure way to correct and possibly prevent future injury is always to seek professional help.
 They have programs that provide overall strength to the back and eliminate potential back pain problem areas.
 I hope that the tips mentioned above will help you.
 If you have anything to add or information, write it down in the comment box below.